fab2s/OpinHelpers/docs/math.md

 // formatting does not mutate internal number
 $result = (string) $number->format(2); // '42.00'
 $result = (string) $number; '42';
+// and you can continue calculating after string cast
 $result = (string) $number->add('1295')->toBase(62); 'LZ';

 // toBase does not mutate base 10 internal representation